file9.ai

 Government

-• Legal System: U.S. laws are enforced.
+• Legal System: US laws are applicable across the territories.

 Military and Security